Dd1235/LearningRL/Introduction.md

 ## some more stuff

-Here’s a well-structured and formatted version of your notes:

 ---

-## Reinforcement Learning Notes

 ### **Dense vs Sparse Rewards**
 - **Dense Rewards**: Rewards are provided frequently, offering more immediate feedback for the agent's actions.